Airmime/minstyle.io-Website/docs/components/tabs.md

 The classe `ms-fullwidth` allows you to take the **entire width** of the container.

-> You can integrate icons in your tabs, for more informations, consult the icons [page](content/icons.md).
+> For more informations on the icons used, consult the dedicated [page](content/icons.md).

 <div class="ms-tab ms-fullwidth ms-info">
     <ul style="padding:0;">